03 Using R syntax

 only the cls token is used.
 In the

-case of emb_pool_type="average"
+case of emb_pool_type="Average"

 all tokens within a layer